magento/devdocs/guides/v2.0/mtf/mtf_test-approach.md

 Magento testing framework (MTF) works with functional tests only.
 Functional testing means checking that an application has met business requirements.
 These requirements usually are collected in a functional specifications that describe expected behaviour of the application.
 Role of functional testing is to validate this behavior.

 Tests usually cover functionality of a business entity.
 A goal is to find discrepancies between expected and real behaviour of the product.
 Magento already contains functional tests in the `<magento2>/dev/tests/functional/tests/app/Magento` directory.
 In this guide we call them `out-of-the-box` tests.
 You can use them to test default Magento functionality.

-If you want to extend any functionality you can modify existing tests or create your own functional tests using the MTF.
+Also you can create a test extending from the out-of-the-box test, or create your own functional tests.

 ## Out-of-the-box test {#out-of-the-box-test}